DeNepo/welcome-to-js/README.md

 Take your first steps into programming by learning to read, trace, and analyze, and write interactive programs in your browser.

+By the end of this module using Just Enough JavaScript you will be able to document, plan and develop programs that process a user's text input.

 - [Learning Objectives](#learning-objectives): what you can expect to learn from studying this material
 - [Setting Up](#setting-up): how to set up and study this material